JuliaGraphics/Luxor.jl/docs/src/explanation/transforms.md

 !!! note

-    If you do this and try to place text, all your text will be incorrectly drawn upside down, so you'd need to enclose any text placement with more matrix transformations.
+    If you do this and try to place text, all your text will be incorrectly drawn upside down, so you'd need to enclose any text placement with another matrix transformation.

 ## Advanced transformations